Chart Color Schemes

 Health

-Canterbury (North) - Ashbury's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups
+Canterbury (North) - Ashbury's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Mental health issues and arthritis are the most common conditions, affecting 6.8% and 6.1% of residents respectively.
-74.9% of residents report no medical ailments, compared to 77.0% in Greater Sydney.
-The area has a higher proportion of seniors aged 65 and over at 16.0%, or 2,030 people, compared to 14.5% in Greater Sydney.
-Despite this, health outcomes among seniors are strong, similar to the general population's health profile.
+Private health cover rate is approximately 55% of the total population (~6,978 people), compared to 57.3% across Greater Sydney.
+Mental health issues and arthritis are the most common medical conditions in the area, impacting 6.8 and 6.1% of residents respectively.
+74.9% of residents declare themselves completely clear of medical ailments, compared to 77.0% across Greater Sydney.
+The area has 16.0% of residents aged 65 and over (2,030 people), higher than the 14.5% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health